seek-oss/koala/src/requestLogging/README.md

 It must be added early in the Koa Middleware chain if you want logger calls to contain request context fields.
 It also provides an optional
 `getFieldsFn` parameter if you wish to provide your own context fields.
 By default it uses the [`contextFields`](#context-fields) function.

 `mixin` is a function which returns the context fields from the storage.
 It returns an empty object if no context can be found.
+This should be called every time a logger is called.
+You can attach this to Pino's [mixin](https://github.com/pinojs/pino/blob/master/docs/api.md#mixin-function) field when you create a logger instance.

-Attaching `contextMiddleware` to the Koa middleware chain and the `mixin` function to the logger instance allows you to import the logger instance in any file and still retain the current request context fields within log calls.
+Attaching both `contextMiddleware` and `mixin` will then allow you to import the logger instance in any file and still retain the current request context fields within log calls.

 ### Usage